lucee/lucee-docs/docs/04.guides/02.installing-lucee/05.installation-linux/03.installation-on-centOS-linux/page.md

 Setting this value will cause Apache simply to report "Apache" and not include a version number.

-You can also disable the server signature, which is deisplayed at the bottom of any error messages Apache generates, by using the following parameter:
+You can also disable the server signature, which is displayed at the bottom of any error messages Apache generates, by using the following parameter:

 ServerSignature Off